liferay/liferay-docs/discover/portal/articles/07-setting-up-liferay/01-system-settings/02-configuration-files.markdown

 If a service is meant to support factory configuration, its System Settings entry has an Add button (![Add](../../../images/icon-add.png)).

-![Figure x: If a System Settings entry has an Add button, it's suitable for factory configuration.](../../../images/factory-configuration-entry.png)
+![Figure 3: If a System Settings entry has an Add button, it's suitable for factory configuration.](../../../images/factory-configuration-entry.png)

 As with regular old single-instance configurations, you can accomplish factory